lne817/wiki_top_cities/README.md

-1. n number of top cities by population can be initially scraped from the table on: https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population
+1. n number of top cities by population can be initially scraped from the table on: https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population (example) `top_cities.csv`

+2. New information using html tags on individual Wikipedia can be scraped, if exists, and added as a new column (example) `top_cities_website.csv`

-New information with href(link to an element) on individual wiki pages can be added as a new column
+3. New information with href(link to an element) on individual Wikipedia pages can be scraped, if exists, and added as a new column

-Just import the module and call the `scrape` function.
-Pass it the full URL of a Wikipedia article, and a simple string (no special characters or filetypes) for the output name.
-The output will all be written to the `output_name` folder, with files named `output_name.csv`, `output_name_1.csv`, etc.
+(example) `top_cities_website_time_zone.csv`, etc.

 ## Note